 Pick and Store

 Pick the seeds out and store them in an envelope, such as one of these from Seed Needs via Amazon, or in a lidded jar.

 Come springtime, you’ll be ready to plant and enjoy this lovely vine in a new part of your garden.

 How Long Will Sweet Pea Seeds Last?

-Sweet pea seeds should remain viable for 2-3 years if properly stored.
+Sweet pea seeds should remain viable for two to three years if properly stored.